gliu2k/SAP-Datasphere/DataBuilder/Model.md

 ![alt text](/DataBuilder/images/GV_DCA.png?raw=true)

 ## 3. ER Models
 It provides a detailed view about how the model is designed.
+I don't think it has extensive usage in the real business scenarios.

 ![alt text](/DataBuilder/images/ERModel.png?raw=true)